the94air/TNT-search-demo/README.md

 ###usage

-1.  update the `composer.phar` file to install TNTSearch dependence
+1. install TNTSearch dependence by adding this to the Terminal from the root of the demo folder
 ```
 composer update
 ```